komal2780/laravel-demo/README.md

 # laravel-demo
-This is my first Git Repository
+This is my first Git Repository.
+Author-Komal Suryawanshi